Monday Night War: 1993–1994: Eric Bischoff is put in charge of WCW

-In the same year as the premiere of Monday Night Raw, WCW promoted former commentator and American Wrestling Association (AWA) announcer/sales associate Eric Bischoff to the position of Executive Vice President.
-During Bischoff's first year at the top of WCW, bookers Ole Anderson and Dusty Rhodes concocted cartoonish, unbelievable, and poorly built-up storylines that were poorly received by fans, such as "Lost in Cleveland," a storyline in which Cactus Jack developed amnesia and disappeared in Cleveland, Ohio; The White Castle of Fear, a match between Sting and Vader themed around B movies meant to promote SuperBrawl III; and tongue-in-cheek, short beach-party movies used as promotional videos for Beach Blast.
-Anderson and Rhodes' booking style was generally in line with the lighthearted, morally uncomplicated narrative that had been popular in 1980s wrestling, but which was generally looked upon with growing disdain by younger wrestling fans.
+In the same year as the premiere of Raw, WCW promoted former commentator and American Wrestling Association (AWA) announcer/sales associate Eric Bischoff to the position of Executive VP.
+During Bischoff's first year at the top of WCW, bookers Ole Anderson and Dusty Rhodes concocted cartoonish, unbelievable and poorly built-up storylines that were poorly received by fans, such as "Lost in Cleveland," a storyline in which Cactus Jack developed amnesia and disappeared in Cleveland, Ohio; the White Castle of Fear, a match between Sting and Vader themed around B movies meant to promote SuperBrawl III; and tongue-in-cheek, short beach-party movies used as promotional videos for Beach Blast.
+Anderson and Rhodes' booking style was generally in line with the lighthearted, morally uncomplicated narrative that had been popular in 1980s wrestling, but which was typically looked upon with growing disdain by younger wrestling fans.

-In February 1993, longtime NWA stalwart Ric Flair returned to WCW after an 18-month WWF tenure, but since Flair was constrained by a no-compete clause from his WWF contract, WCW gave him a talk show segment on its television shows called A Flair for the Gold.
+In February 1993, longtime NWA stalwart Ric Flair returned to WCW after an eighteen-month WWF tenure, but since Flair was constrained by a no-compete clause from his WWF contract, WCW gave him a talk show segment on its programming called A Flair for the Gold.
 At Slamboree 1993, WCW reunited the Four Horsemen with Flair, Arn Anderson and Paul Roma.
-Ole Anderson was part of the group as an advisor, but made only one appearance on A Flair for the Gold.
+Ole Anderson was part of the group as an advisor but made only one appearance on A Flair for the Gold.
 A Flair for Gold would eventually play host to one of the most infamous incidents of 1990s wrestling: On a live Clash of the Champions XXIV building up the Fall Brawl pay-per-view, WCW decided to introduce a "mystery partner" for the babyfaces, a masked man known as The Shockmaster.
 The Shockmaster was supposed to crash through a fake wall and intimidate the heels.
-However, he tripped through the wall, fell on live television, and briefly knocked off his helmet.
+However, he tripped through the wall, fell on live TV, and briefly knocked off his helmet.
 The incident would be talked about for years to come in the burgeoning internet wrestling culture, and, along with WWF's Gobbledy Gooker, "Shockmaster" became wrestling parlance for an exceptionally poorly executed idea.

-That same year, WCW began taping matches months in advance for syndicated programming like WCW WorldWide at the Disney/MGM Studios which would become known as the "Disney tapings".
-The Disney tapings would ultimately prove disastrous to the company's reputation, largely due to WCW's underestimation of growing internet culture: Because the events were recorded weeks, and sometimes months, in advance, fans in attendance had time to disseminate the results not only to wrestling magazines but also across the internet.
-Seating at the events was also partially contingent upon wearing merchandise promoting different wrestlers, and audience members being made to respond on-cue to particular in-ring events.
+That same year, WCW began taping matches months in advance for syndicated programming like WCW WorldWide at the Disney/MGM Studios, which would become known as the "Disney tapings".
+The Disney tapings would ultimately prove disastrous to the company's reputation, largely due to WCW's underestimation of the growing internet culture.
+Because the events were recorded weeks, and sometimes months, in advance, fans in attendance had time to disseminate the results not only to wrestling magazines but also online.
+Seating at the events was also partially contingent upon wearing merchandise promoting different wrestlers, and audience members being made to respond on cue to particular in-ring events.
 This was regarded as a major breach of kayfabe at the time and ultimately led to WCW's departure from the NWA in September 1993.